 Description

-American Media Under the Boot: Free Speech, Objectivity and Complicity
+American Media Under the Boot: Journalism, Corporate Interference, and Complicity

-Featuring Ruth Marcus, former editor at the Washington Post and Oliver Darcy, author of the newsletter Status and former senior media reporter at CNN.
+Featuring Ruth Marcus, contributing writer at The New Yorker and former editor at the Washington Post, Oliver Darcy, founder and lead author at the daily newsletter Status and former senior media reporter at CNN and Franklin Foer, staff writer at The Atlantic and former editor of The New Republic.
 Moderated by former co-anchor of the CBS Evening News and IOP Pritzker Fellow John Dickerson.

-This event is the keystone for the IOP’s annual David S. Broder Journalism Week, which honors the legacy of a titan of journalism and University of Chicago alum who changed the game of political reporting in Washington.
-His columns for the Washington Post on the Watergate scandal inspired his nickname “Dean of the Press Corps” and earned him the 1973 Pulitzer Prize for commentary.
+This event is the keystone for the IOP’s annual David S. and Ann Broder Journalism Week, which honors the legacy of two University of Chicago alumni – David Broder, a titan of journalism who changed the game of political reporting in Washington and Ann Broder, a lifelong champion of civic service.
+David Broder’s columns for the Washington Post on the Watergate scandal inspired his nickname “Dean of the Press Corps” and earned him the 1973 Pulitzer Prize for commentary.
+His wife Ann generously directed that the funds her family has donated to UChicago for years be allocated for the IOP to support values of journalistic inquiry and civic engagement among the student body and beyond.

 If you have any questions about accessibility, please contact iopevents@uchicago.edu.